Telescope Fund

 How to Apply

 Telescope Fund does not have a public application process.
-The organization operates as a donor-advised fund (DAF), meaning that grants are made at the advice of donors who have established accounts with the fund, with the consent of the organization.
+The organisation operates as a donor-advised fund (DAF), meaning that grants are made at the advice of donors who have established accounts with the fund, with the consent of the organisation.

-Organizations do not apply directly to Telescope Fund for grants.
-Instead, grants are distributed to organizations based on recommendations from donors who have established donor-advised fund accounts with Telescope Fund.
-The fund's primary service is to donors seeking to expand their philanthropic giving, rather than to grant-seeking organizations.
+Organisations do not apply directly to Telescope Fund for grants.
+Instead, grants are distributed to organisations based on recommendations from donors who have established donor-advised fund accounts with Telescope Fund.
+The fund's primary service is to donors seeking to expand their philanthropic giving, rather than to grant-seeking organisations.

 Decision Timeline